 - When you will see the Morro splash screen and the message "Configure Network?
 [N/y]", you have 3 seconds to answer with "y" (or "Y") followed by the Enter key, otherwise the device will continue booting normally.

 - The first question is for setting IPv4 static address.
 The second question is for setting the IPv6 SLAAC Privacy Extension option.

 Check if temporary address is set

-It will open the Diagnostics dialog, and you can then select "IP Addresses" from the menu, and click "START".
+The Diagnostics dialog will appear.
+Select "IP Addresses" from the menu, and click "START".

-In the above example, it shows 3 IPv6 addresses.
+In the above example, 3 IPv6 addresses are shown.
 The second one is the temporary address assigned, and external access will use this temporary address.

-Features described in this article requires Firmware version 4.2.7 and above.
+Note: Features described in this article requires firmware version 4.2.7 and above.